How To Stop Being Insecure And Second Guessing Yourself

 Let a smile brighten your face at the thought of it and tell yourself more good things are coming.

-Every mistake is an opportunity to learn something.
+Every mistake in a relationship is an opportunity to learn something.

-If you think you make more mistakes than the average person, you can take some comfort in the fact that you have more opportunities to learn and to grow as a result.
+If you think you make more mistakes than the average couple, you can take some comfort in the fact that you have more opportunities to learn and to grow as a result.

 You gain nothing by trash-talking yourself or assuming that no one likes you or appreciates you because you’re “just a screw-up.”